xinwenfu/VChat_CFG/README.md

 ### Process Explorer
 1. Enable CFG in VChat and recompile the binary if this has not already been done.
 2. Start VChat.
-3. Open Process Explorer
+3. Open Process Explorer.

     <img src="Images/EPE1.png">

-4. Right-click an unoccupied space and select *Select Column*
+4. Right-click an unoccupied space and select *Select Column*.

     <img src="Images/EPE2.png">